QuadSpinner/Gaea-Docs/Reference/Nodes/Primitive--File.md

+---
+uid: Primitive--File
+title: File
+---

-The File node loads any supported image or data file as a terrain.
+nThe File node loads any supported image or data file as a terrain.
 It supports all major file formats such as ???.
 You can also transform the input.

 | Setting       | Values       | Description                                                                                                                     |